Steve Beckett – KICL Co-founder/League Co-Director firstname.lastname@example.org

 Steve’s family is his wife Ann, two daughters Paige and Sydney and son Carson.
 They enjoy traveling to support Carson in his MTB racing both on the collegiate scene and nationally across the USA, and sometimes on the International World Cup/Championship stage.

 As Carson, was coming up through the local MTB racing scene competing regionally and nationally, Steve started looking for high school programs that would allow his son and a few friends to ride and race together.
 The NICA school team format really interested him.
-After two years of attempts, he found the newly formed TN League and started the first Kentucky school-based Club team as the Head Coach.
-8 years later… he is the Head Coach of the Marshall County Marshals and Coach Supporter for the TN League and KICL Co-founder and League Director.
+After two years of attempts, he found the newly formed TN League and started the first Kentucky school-based Club team as the Head Coach. for 8 years.
+Since them he remains a L3 coach with the Marshals and is the KICL Co-Founder and Co-League Director.

 Denile Hill – KICL Co-Founder/League Co-Director email@example.com

 Denile Hill is currently a marketing professional working in the bike industry.
 She has been riding mountain bikes for 25 years and was a local racer in Michigan and North Carolina for about a decade.
 Denile is a Trek Women’s Advocate, the treasurer for Kentucky Mountain Bike Association Bluegrass chapter, and Professional Mountain Bike Instructors Association (PMBIA) level 1 certified coach.
 Denile has also been a girl scout leader, a climbing and whitewater guide, and is currently the Head Coach for the Fayette County Composite Team in Lexington, KY.
 Denile organizes and leads women’s mtb skills clinics across the country and works with other bike industry professionals to create opportunities for people to ride bikes and work in the cycling industry.
 She sits on several non-profit boards including 4-H, the American Diabetes Association, and the Kentucky Bike Walk Summit Steering Committee.

 When the trails get wet Denile can be found running rivers with her husband, Hanley, rolling around on a yoga mat, and mentoring clients through a wellness coaching practice.
 Denile is a mom to Natasha (who grew up on the trails) and the human servant to a 4 lb. yorkie named Puck.